Lulzx/Lulzx/README.md

 I am **Lulzx**, a generalist who's especially independent and risk seeking.

+I am a founder-level cognitive scientist and full-stack engineer building at the intersection of intelligence, abstraction, and infrastructure.

+My work spans distributed systems, category theory, algebraic geometry, and AI-paired with deep explorations into human cognition and psychedelics.

+I'm designing scalable models of thought and systems that can learn, adapt, and reason like minds, not just machines.

 I'm available for hire, [lulzx.com/hire](https://lulzx.com/hire)

 If you're interested in having a conversation, feel free to contact me on [Telegram](https://t.me/lulzx).